ibitcy/eo-locale/README.md

 * 💪Runs in all browsers and Node.js
 * 📦Tiny(2kb).
 Calculated by [size-limit](https://github.com/ai/size-limit)
 * 📚Supports ICU format
-* 🎓Based on Intl object and React Hooks
+* 🎓Based on Internationalization API and React Hooks
 * 👫Familiar react-intl API & patterns

 # How to install